pydanny/pydanny-event-notes/leanstartup2012/index.rst

 Lean Startup 2012 Simulcast
 ===========================

-Myself and a group of Los Angeles entrepreneurs watched the event broadcast from San Francisco.

 I am Daniel Greenfeld (blog_, twitter_), one of the principals and CTO at `Cartwheel Web`_, a software consulting shop that builds startups.
 I have two startups of my own:

 * `Pet Cheatsheets`_